open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/automatic/_index.md

 By default, all SDK [resource detectors](/docs/instrumentation/js/resources/) are used.
-You can use the environment variable `OTEL_NODE_RESOURCE_DETECTORS` to enable only certain detectors, or completely disable them.
+You can use the environment variable `OTEL_NODE_RESOURCE_DETECTORS` to enable only certain detectors, or to completely disable them.

 To see the full range of configuration options, see [Module Configuration](module-config).